seabassapologist/idea-no-hi-translation/my_notes.md

     2. Offset value `$03C6` is loaded and stored at **WRAM**`$01901`.
 This was determined by the fact that the text chunk started with `$03` (see section above about the font control bytes)
     3. The text byte is then loaded, subtracted by `$0010`, doubled (by using an ASL command), and then the result is added with the previous Offset value, to obtain a new Offset value which is stored at **WRAM**`$01901`
         * In the case of `$D3` (「), this new Offset points to the start of the tile data for that character
-    4. A whole bunch of other crap happens after this in regards to printing the character, but this is enough info to figure out the location of non-Kanji characters and cross reference it all in a tile viewer to build out the table file.
-Kanji characters follow a similar pattern, just using a different base offset
+    4. A whole bunch of other crap happens after this in regards to printing the character, but this is enough info to figure out the location of non-Kanji characters and cross reference it all in a tile viewer, map the reference table, and build out the table file.
+Kanji characters seem to follow a similar pattern, just using a different base offset
+        * TODO map out this character table.
+Starting with `$11` and stepping through the debugger should make it fairly straightforward

-# Hacking Notes/Ideas
+# Hacking Notes/Ideas/Thoughts

 * Making the status boxes on the menu screen look *NICE* is going to be tricky.
 There are 5 sections with a full party, and each only fits 4 8x16 characters
     * Each could be widened to 5 tiles wide, but this still poses problems for characters with longer names (mainly Kamekichi and Kaminariiwa)